Why Study in EU?

 Schengen Visa

 The Schengen visa is the most popular visa for Europe.
-It enables people to enter, freely travel within, and leave the Schengen zone from any EU member countries.
+It enables people to enter, freely travel within, and leave the Schengen zone from any EU member country.
 Moreover, there are no border controls within the Schengen Zone (26 European countries).
 In 2019, Over 15 million people used the Schengen visa to travel around Europe.

 Easy Travel